 The rising cost of living

-High prices for food, gas and rent especially are impacting families in real ways.
-In April 2022, food prices were up 9.4% over the prior year, on top of 6.3% for the year before that.
+Rising costs for food, gas and rent especially are impacting families in real ways.
+In April 2022, food prices were up 9.4% over the past year, on top of 6.3% for the year before that.
 Let’s imagine you had teenage boys and over their freshman and sophomore years, your grocery bill went from $300 to $350/week.
-You’re out an extra $200 per month, before you even drive them anywhere.
+You’re out an extra $200 per month before you even drive them anywhere.
 For families on tight budgets, that’s a lot.

 The cost of living is too high, and people are starting to feel it.
 But why?